you’ve accumulated a file of finished or nearly-finished poems

 Likewise, assignment prompts can be downloaded and printed, so that you are not required to work at a computer.

 Do you offer a payment plan?

-I am happy to work with you to make this course work for you.
+If you are an existing or past student or client, I can offer a simple payment plan(upon request).
 I require a 50% deposit at registration, with the full balance due at least one week before the course begins.
 Please contact me to arrange this.

 I was hoping to do this course with a friend/writing buddy/lover/spouse.
 Do you offer discounts?